 $1.4 billion for the Waterview Connection project, including the Great North Road interchange.

 Five years.
-Construction began in 2012 and the finishing touches, including signage and commissioning of the equipment will be completed in 2017.
+Construction began in 2012 and the finishing touches, including signage and commissioning of the equipment was completed in June 2017.
 The project has been a long time in the making, with planning for providing the city with an alternative route beginning in the 1950s.